 Transference of Skills

-There remains the possibility that students who earn a degree abroad may encounter differences in how their work is valued in their home country.
+There remains the possibility that students who earn a graduate degree abroad may encounter differences in how their work is valued in their home country.
 Because the quality of education available around the world varies considerably across borders and even within borders, evaluating a degree can be potentially difficult.

 Should you travel to a country that speaks a different language in hopes of learning something new or gaining more concrete linguistic experience?
 Or would a country that is a bit more familiar, such as other English-speaking nations, be more suitable?

-There is no shortage of universities abroad that offer programs taught in English (especially useful for those who lack the foreign language gene!).
-For example, universities in Hong Kong, Amsterdam, and Finland are just a few of your many options for English language programs abroad (outside of the oft-mentioned standard Britain, Australia, and Canada!).
+There is no shortage of universities abroad that offer graduate programs taught in English (especially useful for those who lack the foreign language gene!).
+For example, universities in Hong Kong, Amsterdam, and Finland are just a few of your many options for English language programs abroad (outside of the oft-mentioned standard countries of Britain, Australia, and Canada!).

 If you are studying a specific bio-region, you may reside in that special corner of the world and experience the habitat first-hand, providing a more stimulating learning experience!
 Studying abroad affords rare opportunities to live in another country or be immersed in programs that strongly correlate with your future coursework or areas of interest.